Magic number (programming): Numeric literal

-A magic number or magic constant, considered an anti-pattern, is using a numeric literal in source code that has a special meaning that is less than clear.
-This breaks one of the oldest rules of programming, dating back to the COBOL, FORTRAN and PL/1 manuals of the 1960s.
+Using a magic number in source code is considered an anti-pattern and breaks one of the oldest rules of programming, dating back to the COBOL, FORTRAN and PL/1 manuals of the 1960s.

-In the following code that computes a price after tax, 1.05 is a magic number since the value encodes the sales tax rate, 5%, in a way that is less than obvious.
+For example, in the following code that computes a price after tax, 1.05 is a magic number since the value encodes the sales tax rate, 5%, in a way that is less than obvious.